a-amato3/Checked-App/README.md

 ```

 4. Configure Environment Variables
-- Create `.env` file in the backend directory (sent separately)
+- Create `.env` file in both the frontend and backend directory (files sent separately)
-- Contains MongoDB URI, JWT secret, and other sensitive data
+- Contains MongoDB URI, and other sensitive data

 ### Running the Application